nekogravitycat/SchoolNotify/README.md

 Each letter that's sent to you contains an unsubscribe link at the bottom of the mail.

 ## Where's my information stored?
 Are they safe?
-This service and the data are hosted and stored on my own server in Taiwan.
+This service and the data are hosted and stored on my [Linode](https://linode.com) in Tokyo, JP.
 Only the developer of this project (me, nekogravitycat) can visit the database.
 We won't use or share any information anywhere.